AhmedSadek60/AsuMathLabG19/README.md

 ## Project phases
 - [x] creating the C/C++ matrix class, and support basic operations
-- adding more complex operations, and supporting concatenation
+- [x] adding more complex operations, and supporting concatenation
-- ???
+- [x] adding Concatenation for Matrices
+- [x] adding Expression Evaluation For Both only Numbers and Matrix operations

 ## Installation & Setup